vladmandic/human/README.md

 Compatible with Browser, WebWorker and NodeJS execution!
 (and maybe with React-Native as it doesn't use any DOM objects)

-*This is a pre-release project, see [issues](https://github.com/vladmandic/human/issues) for list of known limitations*
+*This is a pre-release project, see [issues](https://github.com/vladmandic/human/issues) for list of known limitations and planned enhancements*

 *Suggestions are welcome!*